<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Healthcare Provider Update: Healthcare Provider for Cognizant Technology Solutions Cognizant Technology Solutions offers its healthcare solutions through its TriZetto Healthcare Products division, which provides integrated software and services to improve operational efficiency for payer organizations.
 This division focuses on a vast range of services, primarily aimed at managing Medicaid programs and enhancing healthcare delivery through automated systems.
 Potential Healthcare Cost Increases in 2026 As 2026 approaches, healthcare costs are predicted to experience significant increases, largely driven by the loss of enhanced federal premium subsidies and rising medical expenses.
 Insurers are requesting steep rate hikes, with some states seeing premiums soar by over 60%.
 This confluence of factors could result in out-of-pocket costs for many consumers spiking by up to 75%.
 The healthcare landscape is evolving, and without proactive measures, families may face more financial strain amid these projected challenges.
 Click here to learn more

-As the environment changes with the coming end of the Tax Cuts and Jobs Act, Cognizant Technology Solutions employees must navigate these changes strategically,' says Brent Wolf of The Retirement Group, a division of Wealth Enhancement Group.
+With the passage of the One Big Beautiful Bill Act (OBBBA, signed July 4, 2025), Cognizant Technology Solutions employees must navigate these changes strategically,' says Brent Wolf of The Retirement Group, a division of Wealth Enhancement Group.
 'It is therefore important to consider Roth conversions, tax-loss harvesting, and estate planning in order to maintain financial health in the changing tax environment.'

 The author of this paper agrees that Cognizant Technology Solutions employees who are likely to be affected by the possible change in tax laws should make it a point to meet their financial advisors to see how they can be best prepared for the future,' suggests Kevin Landis from The Retirement Group, a division of Wealth Enhancement Group.
 'Some of the strategies that may be useful in the current environment and which may become particularly valuable as the tax laws change include Roth conversions and tax-loss harvesting.'